wolveix/satisfactory-server/README.md

 ## Setup

 According to [the official wiki](https://satisfactory.fandom.com/wiki/Dedicated_servers), expect to need 5GB - 10GB of RAM.
-This implementation raises the player cap from 4 to 16.
+This implementation raises the player cap from 4 to 16 by default, but you can specify any number by using the `MAXPLAYERS` environment variable.

 You'll need to bind a local directory to the Docker container's `/config` directory.
 This directory will hold the following directories: